SILVERRUSH. IX. Lya Intensity Mapping with Star-Forming Galaxies at z=5.7 and 6.6: A Possible Detection of Extended Lya

 \subsection{Cross-correlation between LAEs and Ly$\alpha$ intensity}

 In Figure \ref{fig:ALL_NB_result}, we show the cross-correlation between the LAEs (Non-LAEs) and the Ly$\alpha$ intensity map.
 The cross-correlations with the Non-LAEs have positive values even at a large scale.
 It is probably because the images in S18A data release have small residuals that are left in the sky-background subtraction, while the various techniques are applied to remove the residuals.
 Comparing the cross-correlations of the LAEs and the Non-LAEs, we estimate the amount of the small residuals.
-Figure \ref{fig:ALL_NB_result} indicates that the amplitude of the cross-correlation functions of the LAEs are higher than those of Non-LAEs in each field, albeit with a small excess within the errors in the UD-SXDS field for the LAEs at $z=5.7$.
-Because the cross-correlation functions of the LAEs exceed those of the Non-LAEs, we confirm that the systematic uncertainties alone do not explain the cross-correlation functions of the LAEs, but real signals of spatially-extended Ly$\alpha$ emission.
+Figure \ref{fig:ALL_NB_result} indicates that the amplitude of the cross-correlation function of the LAEs is higher than those of Non-LAEs at each redshift in each field, although the $z=5.7$ LAEs in UD-SXDS show no clear excess especially at a large scale of $>200$ ckpc.
+Because the cross-correlation functions of the LAEs mostly exceed those of the Non-LAEs, we confirm that the systematic uncertainties alone do not explain the cross-correlation functions of the LAEs, but real signals of spatially-extended Ly$\alpha$ emission.

-To evaluate the spatially-extended Ly$\alpha$ emission quantitatively, we subtract the cross-correlation function of the Non-LAEs from the one of the LAEs.
+To evaluate the spatially-extended Ly$\alpha$ emission quantitatively, we subtract the cross-correlation function of the Non-LAEs from the one of the LAEs as shown in the bottom panels of Figure \ref{fig:ALL_NB_result}.
+The calculated values are presented in Table \ref{table:Lya_cross_correlation}.
+We obtain weighted mean values of the results in the UD-COSMOS and UD-SXDS fields that are calculated with the weights defined by the inverse values of the 1$\sigma$ errors.
 The uncertainties of the measurements are estimated on the basis of the error propagation.
-We obtain weighted mean values of the results in the UD-COSMOS and UD-SXDS fields that are calculated with the weights defined by the inverse values of the 1$\sigma$ errors.
-In Figure \ref{fig:NB_MUSE_log}, we show the weighted mean values of the cross-correlation functions at $z = 5.7$ and $6.6$.
-We also display the Ly$\alpha$ radial profile around an LAE at $z=5.98$, dubbed \#547, that is observed with MUSE \citep{Leclercq2017a} in Figure \ref{fig:NB_MUSE_log}.
-We choose the \#547 LAE from the MUSE objects whose Ly$\alpha$ radial profiles are presented in \citet{Leclercq2017a}, because the redshift of the LAE is the closest to those of the LAEs in our samples.
-The Ly$\alpha$ luminosity of the \#547 LAE is $\log\left(L_{\mathrm{Ly\alpha}}/\mathrm{\,[erg\,s^{-1}]}\right) = 42.77$, that is comparable to those of LAEs in our samples.
+Our results show spatially extended emission at the scale of $\gtrsim 100$ ckpc.